-11. Learning lessons
+11. Learning Lessons

-The Trustees will review any underlying issues raised by complaints with the CEO/Executive head teacher/head teacher, where appropriate, and respecting confidentiality, to determine whether there are any improvements that the school can make to its procedures or practice to help prevent similar events in the future.
+The Trustees will review any underlying issues raised by complaints with the CEO/Executive Headteacher, where appropriate, and respecting confidentiality, determine whether there are any improvements that the school can make to its procedures or practice to help prevent similar events in the future.

-12. Monitoring arrangements
+12. Monitoring Arrangements